Transition from engineer to lead

 Miroslav Lazovic is an experienced software engineer from Belgrade.
 Over the past 15 years, he worked on many different projects of every size – from small applications to mission-critical services that are used by hundreds of thousands of users on a daily basis, both as a consultant or part of the development team.

 Since 2016, he is focused on building and managing high-performing teams and helping people do their best work.
 He likes discussing various important engineering and management topics – and that’s the main reason for this blog.
 Besides that, Miroslav has quite a few war-stories to tell and probably far too many books and hobbies.
-There are also rumors of him being a proficient illustrator, but the origin of these rumors remains a mystery.
+There are also rumours of him being a proficient illustrator, but the origin of these rumours remains a mystery.

 – Backend TL@Neon and Dev.
 Advocate @Holycode